Azure/fleet/docs/concepts/MemberCluster/README.md

 ## Taints

+Taints are a mechanism to prevent the Fleet Scheduler from scheduling resources to a `MemberCluster`.
+We adopt the concept of [taints and tolerations](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/) introduced in Kubernetes to the multi-cluster use case.

 The `MemberCluster` CR supports the specification of list of taints, which are applied to the `MemberCluster`.
 Each Taint object comprises the following fields:
 - `key`: The key of the taint.